alysiawon/Kickstarter-Analysis/README.md

 ## Overview of Project

 ### Purpose
-An anlysis of how different theater campaigns fared in relation to their launch dates and funding goals.
+An analysis of how different theater campaigns fared in relation to their launch dates and funding goals.

 ## Analysis and Challenges